Saradora/UnityNetworkMessages/README.md

 - ``GlobalNetEvent``
   - Simple event without data.
-- ``GlobalNetMessage``
-  - Message that can transmit a string.
 - ``GlobalNetMessage<T>``
-  - Message that can transmit any unmanaged struct that implements ``IEquatable``.
-  - (e.g. int, float, Vector3, Quaternion, bool, etc)
-  - Works with ValueTuples. (if unmanaged)
-- ``GlobalNetStructMessage<T>``
-  - Message that can transmit any unmanaged struct that implements ``INetworkSerializeByMemcpy``
+  - Message that can transmit data, tested working with unmanaged primitives, structs and strings.

 ### Object event/messages

-These classes are registered with a NetworkObject, meaning that 2 events with the same identifier but a different NetworkObject will not communicate between them.
+These classes are registered with a NetworkObject, meaning that 2 events with the same identifier but a different NetworkObject will not communicate between each other.

 It also means that the events are only valid during the lifespan of the NetworkObject.

 - ``ObjectNetEvent``
   - Simple event without data.
-- ``ObjectNetMessage``
-  - Message that can transmit a string.
 - ``ObjectNetMessage<T>``
-  - Message that can transmit any unmanaged struct that implements ``IEquatable``.
-  - (e.g. int, float, Vector3, Quaternion, bool, etc)
-  - Works with ValueTuples. (if unmanaged)
-- ``ObjectNetStructMessage<T>``
-  - Message that can transmit any unmanaged struct that implements ``INetworkSerializeByMemcpy``
+  - Message that can transmit data, tested working with unmanaged primitives, structs and strings.

+## Acknowledgements

+I got the idea of using OdinSerializer from [Xilophor](https://github.com/Xilophor)'s LethalNetworkAPI!